21 November 2023

 The sheer diversity of the landscape created numerous logistical challenges.

-Mechanical transport of ammunition, food, water, and other important supplies was limited, especially as fighting took on a guerilla character as the war in Africa went on.
+Mechanical transport of ammunition, food, water, and other important supplies was limited, especially as fighting took on a guerilla character as the war in Africa in WW1 went on.
 Forces would push deeper inland where the already limited road and rail infrastructure became nonexistent.

 This meant that much of what was needed by the combatant forces had to be carried on the backs of men.